pyyush/VoiceID/README.md

 ### How to run:
 1. Generate data:
    i.
-Clone VoiceId reposity.
+Clone VoiceID reposity.
    ii.
 Request original dataset from the author.
    iii.
-Download and store it inside the cloned repository at the same level where source code is present.
+Download and store thre dataset inside the cloned repository at the same level where source code is present.
    iv.
-Generate a new directory by the name of PS60k.
+Make a new directory by the name of PS60k.
    v.
-Run gen_data.py code to generate the PS60k dataset.
+Run gen_data.py to generate the PS60k dataset.
 2. Train and Test baseline LSTM model:
    i.
 If PS60k dataset is ready, then run baseline.py code to train and test the baseline LSTM model.
 3. Train and Test propose end-to-end model: